jamesjiadazhan/dietaryindex/README.md

 - MED Index in serving sizes from the PREDIMED trial (MEDI)
 - Dietary Inflammation Index (DII)
 - American Cancer Society 2020 diet score (ACS2020_V1 and ACS2020_V2)
+- Planetary Health Diet Index from the EAT-Lancet Commission (PHDI)

 Meanwhile, the **dietaryindex** package can calculate many dietary indexes within 1 step (Step 1 + Step 2) using the following dietary assessments:
 - It can calculate HEI2015, AHEI, DASH, DASHI, MED, MEDI, and DII for the NHANES_FPED (after 2005).